Book Store

 Heavily cited history of the Civil War in Lenoir County, N.C. based on Cliff Tyndall masters thesis in history at East Carolina University.

-A companion to the 2006 full-length history; extensive photos with driving tour.
+A companion to the 2006 full-length history; extensive photos, maps, illustrations, and includes driving tour of remains of Camp Davis in Holly Ridge, N.C.

 Digital Version Available Through Amazon.com